Soy Ante Todo Mujer

-Soy Ante Todo Mujer is the ninth (9th) studio album by Puerto Rican singer Yolandita Monge released in 1977 on LP, 8-Track and Cassette format.
+Soy Ante Todo Mujer (I Am Above All Woman) is the ninth (9th) studio album by Puerto Rican singer Yolandita Monge released in 1977 on LP, 8-Track and Cassette format.

 The album was re-issued in 1990 by Musical Productions in CD format with a different cover picture and artwork.
 Such re-issue is available as a digital download at Amazon, as well as several hits songs also appear in various compilations of the singer available on such media platforms.
 Coco Records/Charly re-released the album in October 2020 as a digital download at iTunes and Amazon with the original LP artwork.